 Finally, thanks to everyone here.
 When I started How We Got Here last year, this was one of the topics I most looked forward to covering, even if it took a long time to gestate.
 These articles didn’t quite take the form I expected, nor are they quite as comprehensive as I’d like, but all things considered I’m satisfied with how they turned out, glad that I’ve learned so much and deeply appreciative that they’ve found an engaged and interested audience on The Avocado.
 Thank you all for reading and commenting.

 Paul Dickson and Thomas B. Allen’s The Bonus Army: An American Epic (2004) offers the best modern account of that movement.
+Henry Ford and the Dearborn Independent are covered in Neil Baldwin, Henry Ford and the Jews: The Mass Production of Hate (2002); for the revival of the KKK, see Linda Gordon, The Second Coming of the KKK: The Ku Klux Klan of the 1920s and the American Political Tradition (2017).
 Literature on the Khaki Shirts is extremely sparse: I relied upon the brief accounts in Schlesinger, The Politics of Upheaval (1960) and especially Philip Jenkins, Hoods and Shirts: The Extreme Right in Pennsylvania, 1925-50 (1997), along with contemporary newspaper coverage.
 The Astoria riot and Terzani murder trial are recounted in Nunzio Pernicone’s Carlo Tresca: Portrait of a Rebel (2005).

 My account of the Du Ponts and the American Liberty League draws mainly from Robert F. Burk’s excellent study, The Corporate State and the Broker State: The DuPonts and American Politics, 1925-1940 (1990).
 See also Schlesinger, The Coming of the New Deal; Wolfskill and Hudson, All But the People; and Kim Philips-Fein, Invisible Hands: The Businessmen’s Crusade Against the New Deal (2009).
 Jules Archer’s The Plot to Seize the White House (1973) provides a highly credulous account of the Business Plot; see Burk and Hans Schmidt, Maverick Marine: General Smedley D. Butler and the Contradictions of American Military History (1987) for more measured analyses.